CAHLR/goal-based-recommendation/README.md

 * Set up global parameters in _data\_preprocess/utils.py_
 * `python data_preprocess/preprocess.py`

+This command hard codes the locations of the expected data files to be in the synthetic data folder.
+This path can be changed in utils.py.

 Then the following intermediate files will be generated for model training: